ziyoung/better-wilcom-docs/wilcom-docs/Modifying/functions/Insert_stitches.md

 ## To insert stitches...

-1Click the Stitch Edit icon and zoom into the area you want to edit.
+1. Click the Stitch Edit icon and zoom into the area you want to edit.

-2Select a needlepoint.
+2. Select a needlepoint.

 ![functions00023.png](assets/functions00023.png)

-3Move the mouse pointer where you want to insert the new stitch, and right-click.
+3. Move the mouse pointer where you want to insert the new stitch, and right-click.

 Note: Inserting stitches is different from creating stitches using the Manual input method.
 With this tool you create a separate object, with its own properties and [connectors](../../glossary/glossary).